 Welcome.
 I teach a consumer psychology course titled Psychology & Advertising.
-I also teach an Integrated Communication Management case course based on a managerial decision framework.
+In addition to the graduate level Integrated Communication Management Courses, I also teach an undergraduate (juniors and seniors) Integrated Communication Management case course based on a managerial decision framework.
 Teaching, service, and research info is available in my CV.

 My consumer psychology research is in contexts of event marketing, electronic marketing, or education marketing.
 I also put these for download on SSRN.
 My research stream is grounded in a deep interest in explaining and predicting linkages among consumer attitude, affect, cognition, behavioral intent, and consumer behavior.
 I am fascinated by this chain, which has been well developed in traditional mass communication contexts.
 Yet, the experiential/entertainment/live/face-to-face nature of events/sponsorship, along with the duality of event sponsorship, deserves process models that are distinct.
 For this reason, the context/vehicle of my work is often (sponsored) events.
 The theories I tend to develop or rely on as framework to explain or predict outcomes of efficacy in event sponsorship are: affect transfer theory, resistance theory, schema theory, social identity theory, image transfer theory, and congruency theory.